 Mark also has extensive experience in counseling public and private clients on various labor and employment law and education law issues.
 He routinely advises clients on a wide range of employment matters relating to hiring, supervision, evaluation, discipline and termination, compensation, “restrictive covenants,” family and medical leave issues, sexual harassment, accommodations, discrimination issues, and various personnel policies and procedures.
 He also routinely counsels school district clients on a wide variety of education law issues relating to student discipline, special education, discrimination, abuse/neglect, residency/school accommodations, and policy review, along with counseling clients in disputes with vendors and contractors and with other municipal and state agencies.

-Mark is the author of Understanding the Connecticut Freedom of Information Act and Access to Public Meetings and Records (Fourth Edition, 2013), which is published by the Connecticut Association of Boards of Education (CABE).
-He has been a participant in and presenter at numerous workshops, seminars and conferences on municipal, FOIA, education, special education, labor and employment law issues, including those sponsored by the Connecticut Bar Association and the Connecticut Association of Boards of Education.
+Mark is the author of Understanding Connecticut's Freedom of Information Act (Fifth Edition, 2018), which is published by Pullman & Comley LLC and jointly distributed with the Connecticut Association of Boards of Education (CABE).
+He has been a participant in and presenter at numerous workshops, seminars and conferences on municipal, FOIA, education, special education, labor and employment law issues, including those sponsored by the Connecticut Bar Association, the Freedom of Information Commission and the Connecticut Association of Boards of Education.
 He is a frequent presenter at the Connecticut Association of Boards of Education’s annual convention.
-He has written numerous articles on employment law and school law issues in various trade journals and newsletters and is a regular contributor to the Connecticut Association of Boards of Education Journal and The Connecticut Law Tribune.
-He currently conducts Legal Issues Forums for Connecticut Charter Schools with attorney Zachary D. Schurin and Special Education Legal Issues Forums with attorney Michael P. McKeon.
-He is also a member of the Firm’s Diversity Committee.
+He has written numerous articles on employment law and school law issues in various trade journals and newsletters and is a regular columnist for the Connecticut Association of Boards of Education Journal.
+He currently conducts Legal Issues Forums for Connecticut Charter Schools with attorney Zachary D. Schurin and Special Education Legal Issues Forums with attorney Michael P. McKeon and Melinda B. Kaufmann.
+He is also a member of the Firm’s Diversity and Inclusion Committee.